Location Managers

 What are typical location fees?

-Here is what we have to work with.
-Location fees in Saudi Arabia are part of the Kingdom's competitive 40% cash rebates framework.
-Heritage and government locations are set up through film commission channels, while commercial sites negotiate individually.
-Our managers handle all financial planning.
+Location fees in Saudi Arabia sit within the Kingdom's strong 40% cash rebates framework.
+Heritage and government sites are set up through film commission channels.
+Commercial sites negotiate on their own.
+Our managers handle all the budget planning.

 Related Services